Moving to an XML-based Web Site

 The sidebar was used in the previous design, and was intended to carry snippets of news, hints and related links.
 However, experience shows that the material was very rarely updated, and was often stale.
 This was probably because we focussed on keeping the main content up-to-date.
 If we didn't happen to notice that the sidebar information was obsolete, it would never get changed.

-The new approach is to make the sidebar information a "conditional included page".
+"conditional included page".
 If the master page script finds a file with a .inc extension and the same name as the current page, it displays that .inc page in the sidebar.
 If it can't find a specific .inc page, it looks in the current folder for a file named sidebar.inc, and places that file's content in the sidebar column.
 The .inc file can be XHTML or RSS; if it's RSS, it will be transformed (by an XSL-T file) to XHTML on the server.

 For example, when a page within the /Training folder is requested, the server pulls in the sidebar.inc within the /Training folder.
 Likewise, a page within the /Conferences folder will pull in the /Conferences/sidebar.inc file.
 This approach meant that the master page could still be used for sidebar content, and that any changes to sidebar content would only have to be made once per section in the applicable sidebar.inc file.